KHUNTO: Ideology

+Organization and structure

+The highest authority in KHUNTO is the party's supreme leader, under whom serves a president, five vice presidents, a secretary-general, and five vice secretaries-general.
+The president, vice presidents, secretary-general, and vice secretaries-general are elected positions with four-year terms.
+There are also a number of national councilors, three treasurers, and a financial council (Tetun: Konsellu Juridisaun Verifikasaun Konta).

+Since KHUNTO's founding, José dos Santos "Naimori" Bucar has been the party's supreme leader, and his wife, Armanda Berta dos Santos, has held the office of president.
+KHUNTO's current leadership structure, serving for the period of 2024-2028, were elected at the party's fourth national congress in 2024.
+The party's vice presidents, in order of seniority, are: Nicolau Lino Freitas Belo, Pedro dos Reis, Juvinal dos Santos, Ivo Lay Kolimau, and Odete Bilou.
+The secretary-general is Elídio de Araújo and the vice secretaries-general, in order of seniority, are: Zéto, Julião da Silva, Teodoro, and Mesale Benito.

+KHUNTO is closely linked with the martial arts group Kmanek Oan Rai Klaran (KORK), from which it draws many supporters.
+José dos Santos "Naimori" Bucar, the party's supreme leader, is also the leader of KORK.
+The party also has subsidiary organizations for youth and women.

 Election results

 In the parliamentary elections of 2012, the KHUNTO failed with 13,998 votes (2.97%) at the three percent hurdle as the country's fifth strongest party.
-In her stronghold Ainaro she received votes, which corresponded to a share of 5.09%; in Manatuto with 1,085 votes even 5.33%.
-The KHUNTO also received over 3% in the former districts of Aileu (3.95%), Baucau (3.08%), Bobonaro (3.17%), Ermera (3.05%), Lautém (3.01%) and Liquiçá (3.19%).
+In its stronghold Ainaro it received votes that corresponded to a share of 5.09%; in Manatuto with 1,085 votes or 5.33%.
+KHUNTO also received over 3% in the municipalities of Aileu (3.95%), Baucau (3.08%), Bobonaro (3.17%), Ermera (3.05%), Lautém (3.01%) and Liquiçá (3.19%).

 In the parliamentary elections in East Timor in 2017, KHUNTO was the smallest party to enter parliament with 6.43% of the votes. and resulting in five seats.

 In the parliamentary elections on May 12, 2018, the AMP coalition managed to win 34 of the 65 seats and thus an absolute majority in parliament with a share of 49.6% (309,663 votes).